JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^investing-public]: These needs a better citation, likely thje congressional report, study on use of AI, or confetti ban. _See also_ [demoralizaing](https://microstructure.exchange/papers/TME-paper.pdf) at 13 per GUH and the kid that killed himself

+S 2 should start with https://www.youtube.com/watch?v=HQZg0ZY-Amg&list=PLWUFvhKuc_5vycN0giWpgWIBbL4vuK88t at a tiemstamp or /ED_

 ## Our Opportunity

 - https://x.com/JFWooten4/status/1842296919160144159